utkumaden/opentk-blog/_posts/2025-12-21-enum-matching-vs-type-matching-benchmarked.markdown

 significant performance considerations.

-This is very easy to see when you consider the test cases where a virtual member is used: when object oriented programming constructs are used, the runtime has to either resolve the actual method to run, or resolve the type and then execute the concrete method, if it even is concrete to begin with.
+This is very easy to see when you consider the test cases where a virtual member is used.
+The runtime has to either resolve the actual method to run, or resolve the type and then execute the concrete method, if it even is concrete to begin with.
 The key factor to keep in mind is how you can help the runtime eliminate which code paths are not present in your code base, and an enum is an excellent model for that.
 Although your code base may never run into certain cases, the runtime does not see the code as you mentally model it.
 It only has a limited view into your code to inspect and a list of optimizations it can do safely when certain conditions are satisfied.

 ### Improvements made in .NET 10

-I had initially done this test under .NET 8.0, which used to give the following results.
+I had initially done this test under .NET 8.0, which gave the following results.
 You can clearly see the difference between the sealed and non-sealed types.
 Interestingly, matching on enums with non-sealed types with an enum is signigicantly slower than type matching on sealed types.
 The performance has improved all over the board between .NET versions.